-What does Chapter 7 Do ?The type of bankruptcy most people commonly think of when they consider their options in Utah is Chapter 7 bankruptcy.
+The type of bankruptcy most people commonly think of when they consider their options in Utah is Chapter 7 bankruptcy.
 It clears all of your unsecured debt, including those piled-up medical bills, credit card balances, certain types of loans and repossessions, broken leases, and more.
 In addition, all lawsuits, garnishments, and collection activity and attempts will cease with a Chapter 7 filing.
 If you aren’t looking to keep the assets that haven’t yet been paid off (including cars and homes), Chapter 7 may be the right option for you.

 If you are hoping to hang on to your car or home but are behind on making payments, Chapter 7 bankruptcy might not be your best bet.
 (Please refer to the page on Chapter 13 if keeping your assets is your goal.)
-Additionally, filing Chapter 7 in Utah often won’t take care of your tax or other governmental debts including unemployment or overpayments to social security, or any child support and alimony payments.
+Additionally, filing Chapter 7 in Utah often won’t take care of your tax or other governmental debts including unemployment overpayments, or any child support and alimony payments.